chrisjrn/ubiquitous-tribble/psf-new-enforcement-procedures.md

 # Propose consequences

 What follows are examples of possible consequences to an incident report.
-This consequences list is is not inclusive, and the Python Software Foundation Code of Conduct work group reserves the right to take any action it deems necessary.
+This consequences list is not inclusive, and the Python Software Foundation Code of Conduct work group reserves the right to take any action it deems necessary.

 Possible private responses to an incident include: